aguairon/project-01/README.md

 ### Wins

-For me the greated win was the function that reassigned the
+For me the greatest win was the function that checked the opponents disks on all directions to see if they had to be changed or not.
+The logic is quite complex and quite a few conditions had to be met.
 ```
 function reassignDisks(square) {
   const directions = [right, left, up, down, rightdown, rightup, leftdown, leftup]